There are three main types of skin cancer . The most serious is melanoma.

 - D= diameter, look for spots that are larger than 7 mm

-A highly dangerous form of melanoma that looks different from common melanomas – they are raised from the start and even in colour (often red or pink and some are brown or black).
-This type of melanoma grows quickly and can be life threatening if not detected and removed quickly.
+A highly dangerous form of melanoma that looks different from common melanomas – they are raised from the start and have an even colouring (often red or pink and some are brown or black).
+This type of melanoma grows very quickly and needs to be treated as soon as possible.

 Basal cell carcinoma

 This is the most common but least dangerous form of skin cancer.
 It grows slowly, usually on the head, neck and upper torso.
 It may appear as a lump or dry, scaly area.
-It maybe red, pale or pearly in colour.
-As it grows, it may ulcerate or appear like a sore that fails to completely heal or one that does heal but then breaks down again.
+It can be red, pale or pearly in colour.
+As it grows, it may ulcerate or appear like a sore that does not heal properly.

 Squamous cell carcinoma